 Jim holds a Ph.D. in physics from the University of North Carolina in Chapel Hill, which he received in 1992.
-That was followed by several years of post-doctoral work, culminating in a stint with the title Research Professor.
-In 1987, he earned a master's degree in the same field.
+The Ph.D. was followed by several years of post-doctoral work, culminating in a stint with the title Research Professor.
+He also holds a master's degree.

 Jim was born in a small Alabama town.
 When he was small, his parents moved to a slightly larger Florida city, on the state's east coast.
 It was there that he became, years later, the valedictorian of his high school class, the top student in a class of about 500.
 His classmates voted him Most Likely to Succeed.
 He was the first-chair trumpet player in the marching band and wind ensemble (think orchestra, but in marching band country there are no strings, just winds and percussion) from his sophomore year onward.
 He was an officer in the band, and he became president of two academic honor societies, including one he never joined.

 After high school, Jim earned a bachelor's degree, majoring in physics, at Swarthmore College, which at the time was widely regarded as one of the top three small liberal arts colleges in the United States (with Williams and Amherst).
 At Swarthmore, Jim studied math and physics but also English literature, with an emphasis on theater.
 Never an actor, Jim's interest was in scriptwriting, direction, production and theory of performance.